drivet/website/content/posts/2020/website-identity.md

     </head>

-You should now be able to sign in to, for example, a website like [indieweb.org][].
+You should now be able to sign in to, for example, a website like [indieweb.org][1].
 You can try it now by going to the site and clicking the "Log in" link.

 You'll be presented with a text box into which you can enter you personal domain.
 The service will look for an authorization_endpoint link in your homepage, and will delegate the authentication procedure to the first "me" link it finds.
-Obviously, if you use this procedure, you are still dependant on an external social networking profile for authentication purposes, which is less than ideal, but at least the process starts with your own domain, and there are ways to detach yourself from your external profiles completely if you wish to go that far (see, for example, the [selfauth][] project).
+Obviously, if you use this procedure, you are still dependant on an external service (indieauth.com) and an existing social networking profile for authentication purposes, which is less than ideal, but at least the process starts with your own domain, and there are ways to detach yourself from your external profiles completely if you wish to go that far (see, for example, the [selfauth][4] project).

 Please note that what I've just described is an *authentication* procedure.
 It's enough to get you logged into to websites which support the protocol.